wynniegross1/vegetation_anomalies/README.md

 # vegetation_anomalies
-Collection of scripts that can be run to generate maps of vegetation index anomalies
+Collection of scripts that can be run to generate maps of vegetation index anomalies, specifically NDVI anomalies compared to a baseine date period, as well as maps of a Vegetation Condition Index (VCI).